"Oh, you can't help that," said the Cat: "we're all mad here. I'm mad. You're mad."

 - For the Lulz: The Cheshire Cat will do anything for his amusement, never let things settle down if he can “turn the heat up”.
-He can be helpful, but his help usually send you from frying pan into the flame.
+He can be helpful, but his help usually sends you from frying pan into the flame.

 - Full-Circle Revolution: It's basically stated that if the Deconstructionists win they'll be just as bad as the Caretakers - the Stealth Pun here is that they would pull a Decon-Recon Switch.